tomrittervg/torflow/NetworkScanners/BwAuthority/README.spec.txt

    determining when to report a measurement.

-   The integral component, pid_error_sum is subjected to a decay factor of 20% per interval, to prevent unbounded growth in cases without convergence.
+   The integral component, pid_error_sum is subjected to a decay factor per each interval, to prevent unbounded growth in cases without convergence.

    The differential component is a simple delta, calculating by